supercollider/supercollider/README_OS_X.md

 Common arguments to control the build configuration are:

-  * Control the location where SC get's installed.
+  * Control the location where SC gets installed.
 The following line moves it to the Applications folder (which means you need to use `sudo`):

     `-DCMAKE_INSTALL_PREFIX=/Applications`